-has formed a Control and Risk Committee to provide it with support in making evaluations and decisions pertaining to the ICRMS, as well as in relation to approving periodic financial reports;

-(151) The information contained throughout this section of the Report is provided for the purposes of the disclosure required by Criterion (7.C.1.d) of the Corporate Governance Code.

-(152) Criterion 7.P.3 of the Corporate Governance Code.

-(153) The ICRMS guidelines, approved on March 14, 2013, incorporate the previous risk guidelines that the Board approved on December 13, 2012 after having received the opinion of the Control and Risk Committee.

-(154) With its resolution of May 9, 2014, the Board of Directors increased the frequency of reports to it on risks from every six months to every three months.
+- has formed a Control and Risk Committee to provide it with support in making evaluations and decisions pertaining to the ICRMS, as well as in relation to approving periodic financial reports; - (151) The information contained throughout this section of the Report is provided for the purposes of the disclosure required by Criterion (ZC.1.d) of the Corporate Governance Code. - [152] Criterion 7.P.3 of the Corporate Governance Code. - (153) The ICRMS guidelines, approved on March 14, 2013, incorporate the previous risk guidelines that the Board approved on December 13, 2012 after having received the opinion of the Control and Risk Committee. - [154] With its resolution of May 9, 2014, the Board of Directors increased the frequency of reports to it on risks from every six months to every three months.

-The Board's role in the governance of the ICRMS

-- has charged the CEO, who is the Director in charge of the Internal Control and Risk Management System, with the duty of implementing the guidelines and overseeing the system; - on the proposal of the Chairman in agreement with the CEO, having first received the favourable opinion of the Control and Risk Committee and in consultation with the Board of Statutory Auditors: (i) appoints the Head of the Internal Audit Department, also received the opinion of the Nomination Committee (ii) ensures that he has the necessary resources to perform his duties; and (iii) establishes the remuneration framework in line with corporate policies.
+- has charged the CEO, who is the Director in charge of the Internal Control and Risk Management System, with the duty of implementing the guidelines and overseeing the system; - on the proposal of the Chairman in agreement with the CEO, having first received the favourable opinion of the Control and Risk Committee and in consultation with the Board of Statutory Auditors:

+(i) appoints the Head of the Internal Audit Department, also received the opinion of the Nomination Committee (ii) ensures that he has the necessary resources to perform his duties; and (iii) establishes the remuneration framework in line with corporate policies.